Let’s face it.

-College is a fun.
+College is fun.
 Sometimes a fun mess, even.

-Hanging out with your friends on weekdays are encouraged and you can decide if you want to take the summer off.
+Hanging out with your friends on weekdays are encouraged and it’s up to you if you want to take the summer off.

 Or if you chose the wrong major.

 2 | You’ll Know Someone Who is Instantly Successful

 It might be a close friend or a friend of a friend, but chances are you’ll know that one person who ups and moves for an amazing job opportunity.